-"The Integration Scheme Regulations" means the Public Bodies (Joint Working) (Integration Scheme) (Scotland) Regulations 2014; "The Parties" means the Aberdeen City Council and NHS Grampian;
+"The Integration Scheme Regulations" means the Public Bodies (Joint Working) (Integration Scheme) (Scotland) Regulations 2014.

+"The Parties" means the Aberdeen City Council and NHS Grampian.

-"The Scheme" means this Integration Scheme;
+"The Scheme" means this Integration Scheme.

-- 1.2 In implementation of their obligations under the Act, the Parties hereby agree as follows: - 1.3 In accordance with section 1(2) of the Act, the Parties have agreed that the integration model set out in sections 1(4)(a) of the Act will be put in place for the IJB, namely the delegation of functions by the Parties to a body corporate that is to be established by Order under section 9 of the Act.
-This Scheme comes into effect on the date the Parliamentary Order to establish the IJB comes into force.
+- 1.2 In implementation of their obligations under the Act, the Parties hereby agree as follows: - 1.3 In accordance with section 1(2) of the Act, the Parties agreed that the integration model set out in sections 1(4)(a) of the Act would be put in place for the IJB, namely the delegation of functions by the Parties to a body corporate that is to be established by Order under section 9 of the Act.
+The IJB was established by Parliamentary Order on 6 February 2016.